sandslayer1807/PathfinderCharacterGenerator/README.md

 		b.
 The directory name argument is optional, it specifies a directory to clone the files to.
 I usually put something short and descriptive here, like 'pathfinder'.
 			1. This means my project will be stored at a path like C:\Users\<username>\project\pathfinder.
 2. To commit and push files (send local edits back to the repository for other people to see them)
-	a.
-Open a command prompt and navigate to the repository location (where you cloned it above).
+	1. Open a command prompt and navigate to the repository location (where you cloned it above).
-	b.
-To add files selectively, do 'git add <path to file here>' and specify the path to the file you want to add.
+	2. To add files selectively, do 'git add <path to file here>' and specify the path to the file you want to add.
 Note that this path is relative, and this must be a file in the cloned folder.
-	c.
-To add all files, do 'git add .'
+	3. To add all files, do 'git add .'
-	d.
-To commit these changes, do 'git commit -m "Message Here"' where the message is text describing what you are committing.
+	4. To commit these changes, do 'git commit -m "Message Here"' where the message is text describing what you are committing.
-	e.
-To send these files and edits back to the repository, do 'git push'.
+	5. To send these files and edits back to the repository, do 'git push'.
 		1. If it complains about not finding the remote repository or having to specify, do 'git push origin <branchname>' where branchname should be master, unless you are working on a branch.